 Aristotle Pramagioulis is the creator of The Goblin Market community and live events.
 A multimedia artist in his own right, he is also the art director of the Steampunk World's Fair for the past four years,

-James Hugh Reeves is the author of The Extraordinary Adventures of Ultra-Chick children's series, a sci fi/fantasy adventure where Ultra-Chick protects both the human and animal population of Earth.
-Check out http://www.adventuresofultrachick.com/.
+James Hugh Reeves is the author of The Extraordinary Adventures of Ultra-Chick children's series, a sci fi/fantasy adventure in which Ultra-Chick protects both the human and animal population of Earth.

 Alison Sky Richards

-Alison Sky Richards is a self-published writer of two novels - A Fine Line: Herrick's Tale and Lost Child of Hermes - who has spent the last five Dragon Cons teaching aspiring writers in the most important author survival skill - what not to do with this thing called writing.
+Alison Sky Richards is a self-published author of A Fine Line: Herrick's Tale and Lost Child of Hermes.
+She has spent the last five Dragon Cons teaching aspiring writers an important author survival skill: what not to do.

 Chris Rickwood is a composer known for creating dramatic musical scores for videogames.
-His past work ranges from catchy melodies underscoring fights with cartoon evil geniuses to massive soundscapes suitable for building empires.
-Credits include Smite, Age of Empires Online, Orcs Must Die!, Ghostbusters: The Videogame, and Tribes: Ascend.
+His credits include Smite, Age of Empires Online, Orcs Must Die!, Ghostbusters: The Videogame, and Tribes: Ascend.

 Gray Rinehart writes stories and songs.
 His stories have appeared in major magazines and anthologies, and his songs have appeared on The Dr. Demento Show.
-He is the "Slushmaster General" for Baen Books, and a USAF veteran whose career included space operations, disaster response, and other interesting things.
+He is the "Slushmaster General" for Baen Books.

 Linda Robertson is the author of six novels in the Persephone Alcmedi series.
 She blogs and gives workshops about the craft of writing.